 Surprisingly under-utilized Exadata with various workloads, either due to previous migrations, end-of-life on Exadata or due to a desire to work/test an Exadata in-house.

-It is essential for any migration off of Exadata for there to be a clear understanding of the workloads residing and how simple or complex the migration may be.
+It is essential for any migration off Exadata for the technologist to have a clear understanding of the workloads residing and how simple or complex the migration may be.

 More Exadata Features Used=More Complex Migration